Dare to drive the dangerous South Pole Traverse

 When was the South Pole Traverse built?

 The highway was created by filling in deep crevasses in the Antarctic ice sheet.
-The only vehicles on the highway are specialized tractors equipped with specialized towing sleds.
-Construction started during the 2002/03 southern summer field season.
-It was finished in the 2005/2006 southern summer.
-Construction of the traverse was inaugurated in late 2002 (the polar summer from October to February is the only time construction is feasible), budgeted at a cost of US$350 million.
+The only vehicles on the highway are specialized tractors equipped with towing sleds.
+Construction started during the 2002/03 southern summer field season and was finished in the 2005/2006 southern summer.
+Inaugurated in late 2002, the construction was budgeted at a cost of US$350 million.
 This road needs maintenance each season.
-The section caused much more construction work than planned, due to the fact that the ice sheets are likely to shift.
-The road is extremely dangerous, tedious and of course, very isolated.
+The section caused much more construction work than planned due to the shifting of ice sheets.
+The road is extremely dangerous, tedious, and, of course, very isolated.

 Is the South Pole Traverse unpaved?